 The founding of the Yellowfish Working Group by FOSAF is one of the greatest success stories in angler-driven conservation ever achieved in South Africa or indeed worldwide.
 Not only have fly fishing resources been virtually doubled in the few short years since the Yellowfish Working Group had its first conference in 1997, but the Yellowfish Working Group has continued to be a shining example of what co-operation between conservation specialists and recreational anglers can achieve.

-The annual conferences - the eighteenth was held at Thaba 'Nchu in June 2014 - continue to provide a platform for academics, conservationists and interested groups to be heard.
 Many scientific papers have been generated, many vital research projects instituted - to the benefit of the future of South Africa's premier indigenous fly fishing species, the Yellowfish.

 FOSAF is proud to continue our close association with and our leadership role in the Yellowfish Working Group.